ALEX BROD.

 Why founders build products for everyone and end up speaking to no one — and what the identity trap behind it actually looks like.

-People go to The Cheesecake Factory because they are hungry, not because they crave the best sourdough vegan pizza in town.
+Hunger drives people to The Cheesecake Factory.
+Nobody walks in expecting the best sourdough vegan pizza in town.

 Speak to hunger and you fill the dining room.
 You also invite complaints from diners expecting a different experience.